mlz-ictrl/nicos/doc/source/setups.rst

 The syntax of the setup files is python-like.

 Each setup is available by the filename without the '.py' extension, e.g. the 'test' setup is located in 'test.py' file.
+Setup names may contain ASCII letters, numbers, the underscore and the minus sign.

 A setup named ``system``, if it exists, is always loaded by NICOS.